JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/compliance-assessments.md

 4. If you want to add more questions to the ones already in a template assessment, click **Add Questions**.

+   The questions in assessments check your environment for criteria that your organization must meet.
+Each time you add a question to an assessment, J1 runs an evaluation of your environment to report where there are deviations from the expected outputs.

 5. From the **By Template** tab, select the additional questions you want to include, and click **Save**.

    ​